dadhi/DryIoc/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md

     container.Resolve<Foo>();
 ```

-Resolution of `Foo` will fail with exception `"Expecting single default registration of IDependency but found many ..."`
+Resolution of `Foo` will fail with exception `"Expecting a single default registration of IDependency but found many ..."`

 Make it work with `enum` Service Key:
 ```